This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 • Regulatory Environment: Stringent regulations and bureaucratic hurdles can slow down the process of market entry and increase costs for new businesses.

 Following the keynote address and panel discussions, attendees had the opportunity to engage in networking drinks.
 This provided a prime opportunity to connect with top industry voices and regulators shaping the future of gambling law in Europe.
-The event fostered valuable exchanges of ideas and potential collaboration, and it underscored the need for continuous adaptation and strategic compliance to thrive in this dynamic industry.
+The event fostered valuable exchanges of ideas and potential collaboration, and underscored the need for continuous adaptation and strategic compliance to thrive in this dynamic industry.

 Tags

-gambling
+advertising, europe, gambling